magneticio/vamp.io/content/documentation/guides/canary-release.md

 If you want to use the RESTful API, you can update a running deployment by getting its name (the UUID) from `/api/v1/deployments` and `PUT`-ing the blueprint to that resource, e.g: `/api/v1/deployments/e1c99ca3-dc1f-4577-aa1b-27f37dba0325` or of course use the explicit name that you used for the deployment.

+> ** Note** You could also create a second blueprint with the service, and use **Merge to** to merge this new service to the Sava-cluster so it becomes available for routing traffic to it.

 ## Step 3: Using conditions to target specific groups

 Using percentages to divide traffic between versions is already quite powerful, but also very simplistic.